Staff Privacy Notice

 Under the GDPR we will only collect the minimum amount of information needed to carry out a specific purpose.
 We may collect the following type of personal data about you:

-- Information about your racial or ethnic origin, religion, preferred gender, trade union membership, marital status, age, gender at birth & sexual orientation,
+- Information about your racial or ethnic origin, religion, preferred gender, trade union membership, marital status, age, gender at birth and sexual orientation,

 Updating Your Contact Details